 AirPlay issues with ESPN usually come down to five causes.
 I’ve ranked them by how often they actually fix the problem based on troubleshooting dozens of reader reports.

 1. Different Wi-Fi networks.
-This causes about half of all AirPlay failures.
-Check that your iPhone and TV are both on the same network.
-Some routers split 2.4 GHz and 5 GHz into separate networks.
+In my testing, mismatched networks cause roughly half of all “device not found” errors.
+Check that your iPhone and TV are on the same SSID.
+Many routers broadcast 2.4 GHz and 5 GHz as separate network names, and AirPlay discovery fails if your devices land on different bands.

 3. StreamCenter is active.
 ESPN’s StreamCenter feature can block AirPlay.
 Close StreamCenter before trying to connect.

 4. Blackout restrictions.
-Leagues like MLB, NBA, and NHL enforce regional blackouts.
+Leagues like MLB, NBA, and NHL enforce regional blackout zones based on local broadcast rights.
 If a game is blacked out in your area, AirPlay won’t bypass it.
-You’ll see an error or a black screen regardless of the streaming method.
+The MLB blackout page states that blackouts apply automatically based on your device’s IP location, and no streaming method can override them.

 If none of these fixes work, try reinstalling the ESPN app, checking if your AirPlay keeps disconnecting, or contacting ESPN Support for account-specific issues.